DavidHuangz/Pathfinding_Algorithm_Pacman/README.txt

-This project consists of using two algorithms which are BFS and A* where they provide the pathfinding functionalities to the pacman.
+This project consists of using two algorithms which are BFS and A* where they provide the pathfinding functionalities for the pacman.

 - To setup, read the Setup_Guide.